-transforming applications to provide the optimal message parallelism is difficult: 1) the right strategy is system dependent; 2) the right strategy is programming model dependent; and 3) parallelizing message streams may be complicated in large code bases.
+The advent of heterogeneous systems or wide homogeneous multicore nodes has introduced the additional challenge of tuning applications for intra-node concurrency, as well as communication concurrency.
+Manually tuning or transforming applications to provide the optimal message parallelism is difficult: 1) the right strategy is system dependent; 2) the right strategy is programming model dependent; and 3) parallelizing message streams may be complicated in large code bases.
 Furthermore, due to the implementation limitations described throughout this paper, to our knowledge optimizations to parallelize communication within a task have not been thoroughly explored.

 We present the design of a runtime that is able to increase the instantaneous network concurrency and provide saturation independent of the application configuration and dynamic behavior.
 Our runtime alleviates the need for spatial and temporal application level message concurrency tuning.
 This is achieved by providing a "multi-threaded" runtime implementation, where dedicated communication server tasks are instantiated at program start-up along the application level tasks.
-We increase concurrency by forwarding communication requests from the application level to the multiple communication servers.
+We increase concurrency by offloading communication requests from the application level to the multiple communication servers.
+The design allows for offloading communication to dedicated cores, as well as a cooperative scheduling approach where servers share cores with application level tasks.
+The communication servers provide performance portability by using system specific performance models.
 This work makes the following contributions:

 - We provide a detailed analysis of the optimization principles required for multi-threaded message injection.
-Our experiments on InfiniBand and Cray Aries networks indicate that saturation occurs differently based on the network type, the message distribution and the number of cores active simultaneously. - We describe a runtime capable of maximizing communication concurrency transparently, without involving the application developer.
-The main insight is that after deciding the cores allowed to perform communication, one can attain saturation by solely using the message size to control the allocation of messages to cores. - We quantify the performance benefits of parallelizing communication in hybrid codes and identify the shortcomings of existing runtime implementation practices.
+Our experiments on InfiniBand, Cray Aries and Gemini networks indicate that saturation occurs differently based on the network type, the message distribution and the number of cores active simultaneously. - We describe a runtime capable of maximizing communication concurrency transparently, without involving the application developer.
+The main insight is that after deciding the cores allowed to perform communication, the runtime can maximize the interconnect performance by using message size to guide the assignment of message processing to communicating cores. - We quantify the performance benefits of parallelizing communication in hybrid codes and identify the shortcomings of existing runtime implementation practices.

-Our implementation extends the Berkeley UPC [28, 5] runtime and therefore we demonstrate results for Partitioned Global Address Space (PGAS) applications and one-sided communication primitives.
-Experimental results indicate that our approach can improve message throughput and bandwidth by as much as 150% for 4KB messages on Infini-Band and by as much as 120% for 4KB messages on Cray Aries.
+Our implementation extends the Berkeley UPC [30, 6] runtime and therefore we demonstrate results for Partitioned Global Address Space (PGAS) applications and one-sided communication primitives.
+Experimental results indicate that our approach can improve message throughput and bandwidth by as much as 150% for 4KB messages on InfiniBand, by as much as 120% for 4KB messages on Cray Aries and by as much as 54% for 2KB messages on Cray Gemini.
 Our runtime is able to transparently improve end-to-end performance for all-to-all collectives where we observe as much as 30% speedup.
-In application settings we observe

-23% speedup on 12,288 cores for a NAS FT benchmark implemented in UPC+pthreads using FFTW [11].
-We also observe as much as 76% speedup on 1,500 cores for an already heavily optimized UPC+OpenMP geometric multigrid [30] application using point-to-point communication.
+In application settings we observe 23% speedup on 12,288 cores for a NAS FT benchmark implemented in UPC+pthreads using FFTW [12].
+We observe as much as 76% speedup on 1,500 cores for an already heavily optimized UPC+OpenMP geometric multigrid [33] application using point-to-point communication.
+For the geometric multigrid GPU implementation in UPC+CUDA, we observe as much as 44% speedup on 512 cores/GPUs.

 We demonstrate performance benefits for hybrid programming using a PGAS programming language by exploiting shared memory within the node and one-sided communication.
-These characteristics are present in other models such as MPI 3 one-sided, as well as implementations of dynamic tasking languages such as X10 [7] or Habanero-C [13, 8].
+These characteristics are present in other models such as MPI 3 one-sided, as well as implementations of dynamic tasking languages such as X10 [8] or Habanero-C [14, 9].
 Besides implicit parallelization, the principles presented apply to cases where communication is explicitly parallelized by the developer using OpenMP or other shared memory programming models.
+Although this may seem sufficient, to achieve performance portability our results argue for the transparent scheduling of these operations inside the runtime.